Earl Williams and the Worldwide Church of God

 2 Taken from Earl's sermon: "Christ Church of Grace: How We Got Started."

 3 The Ambassador Report helped many to leave the Worldwide Church of God through its exposé of the organization.
 In the beginning Trechak and the team he worked with appeared to have a very noble goal.
 But after awhile, the message in his AR became mixed, causing people to become bitter instead of being on the road to healing.
 Later reports were referring readers off to agnostic, aberrant, meta-physical, humanistic, and anti-Bible sources through comments, letters, addresses and book titles.
+However many letters about WCG are revealing.
 John Trechak died September 2, 1999.
 (Note: Please be aware that the AR is now posted on an atheist website.)

 4 Letters and reply on file with ESN.